Septien/Computer-Graphics/README.md

 	-60°.

 Homework #3:
-Create a program that draws lines at arbitrari angels.
+Create a program that draws lines at arbitrary angles.